microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-generative-answers.md

    **Temporary Access Pass: +++@lab.CloudPortalCredential(User1).AccessToken+++**

 1. Browse the **no-and-low-code** library to inspect its content
-1. Copy the URL of the library in the format `https://lodsprodmca.sharepoint.com/sites/LAB564-Content/noandlowcode/`
 1. Browse the **pro-code** library to inspect its content
-1. Copy the URL of the library in the format `https://lodsprodmca.sharepoint.com/sites/LAB564-Content/procode/`
 1. Browse the **generic** library to inspect its content
-1. Copy the URL of the library in the format `https://lodsprodmca.sharepoint.com/sites/LAB564-Content/generic/`

 ![The SharePoint site with the knowledge base for the agent.
 There are three libraries highlighted: "no-and-low-code", "pro-code", and "generic".](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/spo-content-01.png)